Singapore sprinter Marc Brian Louis smashes UK Shyam’s 22-year 100m national record at Asian Games

 "The goal was just to break the national record.
 No matter how much I broke it by, it is still very good," said an elated Louis.
 "I didn't expect to break it (by) that much ...
 I'm very, very happy.
 I'm speechless almost."

-While the Singaporean, who came home sixth in his heat, would miss out on a spot in the finals after finishing 13th overall, he was still thrilled with his feat.
+While the Singaporean, who came home sixth in his heat, missed out on a spot in the finals after finishing 13th overall, he was still thrilled with his feat.

 "Shyam ran a very good time, it's hard to break," said Louis.
 "I just don't know what to say.
 I'm a bit lost now."